B08Y/MS-Excel-Projet-1/README.md

+Objective:
+Vrinda Store wants to create an Annual Sales Report for 2022.
+So that, Vrinda can understand their customers and grows more sales in 2023.

 Sample Questions:
 1. Compare the sales and orders using single chart.
 2. Which month got the highest sales and orders?